 Shalap is a fantastic invention of Kazakh cuisine.
 It combines salt, water, yogurt (qatiq), or Kurt.
 When traditional versions were first born, regular water was the material used.
 However, Kazakhstan has replaced it with carbonated water for modern versions.

-Besides Kazakhstan, it is also famous in the culinary culture of Uzbekistan, Kyrgyzstan, and other Central Asian countries.
-You can enjoy the Shalap version made from herbs whose appearance is similar to cold soup.
+Besides Kazakhstan, Shalap is also famous in other Central Asian countries like Uzbekistan and Kyrgyzstan.
+You can enjoy the Shalap version made from herbs that look similar to cold soup.

-In terms of its flavor, you will love the gentle sour, salty, and smoky taste of this summer drink while trying it.
+In terms of its flavor, you will love this summer drink’s gentle sour, salty, and smoky taste while trying it.

 Most Turkic peoples in Kazakhstan and other Central Asian countries prefer Chak-Chak.
 It is a long-standing dessert originating from Tatarstan (a republic in Russia).
 This sweet dessert recipe comprises flour, eggs, butter, milk, and honey.